keninayoung/EntanglementSpacetime/README.markdown

-# EntanglementSpacetime
+# Entanglement Spacetime

 Author: Kenneth Young, PhD

 ## Overview
 This repository contains code for the project "Entanglement-Driven Emergent Spacetime with Time-Evolved Tensor Networks".
 The framework simulates the emergence of spacetime from quantum entanglement using a time-evolved Projected Entangled Pair States (PEPS) tensor network.
-A rigorous 13-stage validation pipeline (R1–R13p) confirms EDG's consistency with GR in weak fields-including solar-system tests, light bending, Shapiro delay, and Cassini constraints-while imposing new bounds from Event Horizon Telescope (EHT) ring sizes and LIGO gravitational-wave (GW) phasing.
+A rigorous 13-stage validation pipeline (R1â€“R13p) confirms EDG's consistency with GR in weak fields-including solar-system tests, light bending, Shapiro delay, and Cassini constraints-while imposing new bounds from Event Horizon Telescope (EHT) ring sizes and LIGO gravitational-wave (GW) phasing.
 Evolving 3D entanglement graphs and simulations